MAHDI-Imen/M-M/logs.md

 - [ ] Get familiar with the implemented code of Projet Ima206: halfway there
 - [ ] Look up the medpy library and add evaluation to the pipeline
 - [ ] Apply augmentations
+- [ ] Modify data_loader to load slides as Dataset(not SubjectDataset) in case of 2D
+- [ ] Add Histogram and vendor partition to utils.visualization
+- [ ] use pathlib or os for Path handling
+- [ ] Restructure load_2D as Dataset class